jacmkno2/maze/README.md

 - When user gets to the end, game restarts with a new labyrinth - DONE
 - Use seeded random numbers to ensuere everything works as levels - DONE
 - Put the level number in the wall at the begining - DONE
-- Give unique URLs to each level
+- Give unique URLs to each level - DONE
+- Make levels increase in dificulty in a smart way
 - Generate the written instructions for each level authomatically
 - Make the instructions the SEO content for each URL
 -----